david-j-davis/golang-app-engine-create-react-app-firestore-boilerplate/README.md

 ```
 ## Setting Up Firebase Firestore
 * Make sure you enable Google Cloud Firestore API in the API's & Services section of your Google Cloud Platform project.
+* Make sure you setup and enable your Cloud Firestore database in your Firebase console in the Database tab.
 * For more info on how to set up your firebase service account `firebase.json` file, [go here](https://firebase.google.com/docs/admin/setup).
 You generate the json keys here: `https://console.firebase.google.com/u/1/project/<your_firebase_project_id>/settings/serviceaccounts/adminsdk`
 * For use of other project [flags and services with gcloud deployments](https://cloud.google.com/sdk/gcloud/reference/services/), define those in your `deploy.sh` file.
 * Finally, deploy your app with `$ npm run deploy`.